-Supervised clinical hours are part of all accredited online associate nursing programs, and students must complete these hands-on experiences before taking the NCLEX-RN licensing exam.
-Clinical hours give nursing students the opportunity to apply textbook learning to real-life situations and develop practical skills.
-Each state requires clinical rotations; however, most state nursing boards do not specify how many hours students must complete.
-This number depends on each program’s curriculum and varies widely; thus, you should ask a school about its specific requirements before enrolling.
+Part of all accredited online associate nursing programs, supervised clinical hours are required before taking the NCLEX-RN licensing exam.
+Clinical hours allow nursing students to apply textbook learning in practical situations.
+While each state requires clinical rotations, most state nursing boards do not specify how many hours students must complete.

 Clinical rotations may take place in clinics, hospitals, nursing homes, and/or rehabilitation facilities.
-First year rotations give students a solid foundation in basic skills such as assessing patients, taking blood pressures, and providing proper hygiene.
-Second year students master more advanced skills including starting an IV, drawing blood, and giving injections.
-A school typically sets up clinical rotations for distance learners.
-Ask for a list of rotation locations to make sure they are within a reasonable travel distance from your home.
+First year rotations give students a solid foundation in basic skills like assessing patients, taking blood pressure, and providing proper hygiene.
+Second year students master more advanced skills, including starting an IV, drawing blood, and giving injections.

 How Do I Choose an Online ADN Program?

-There are many factors to consider before choosing an online associate degree in nursing program; however, the primary factor for many students is the cost.
-Tuition is the largest expense, but students also need to budget for fees, books, uniforms, nursing equipment, physicals, and a criminal background check.
-Distance learners studying at home can avoid the room and board fees associated with living on campus and the transportation expenses incurred by commuter students.
-However, they still need to budget for transportation to clinical rotations.
+While there are many variables to consider before choosing an online associate degree in nursing program, cost is the primary factor for most students.
+Tuition is the largest expense, but students must also budget for fees, books, uniforms, nursing equipment, physicals, and a criminal background check.
+Distance learners can avoid the room and board and transportation fees associated with living on campus and commuting, but they still need to budget for transportation to clinical rotations.

 Fortunately, many resources are available to help reduce college costs.
-Online nursing students can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) form to find out if they qualify for federal loans, grants, or other options.
-There are also many scholarships available, which students can find and apply for through our scholarship database.
+Online nursing students can apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) form to find out if they qualify for federal loans or grants.
+Candidates can also find and apply for scholarships through our scholarship database.

-Labor and delivery nurses care for moms-to-be before, during, and after childbirth.
-They monitor the mother’s and baby’s vital signs, time contractions, help administer medications, and assist with complications.
-To earn the inpatient obstetric nursing certification, RNs must have two years of experience and log at least 2,000 hours in this area.
+Labor and delivery nurses care for pregnant women before, during, and after childbirth.
+They monitor vital signs for the mother and baby, time contractions, administer medications, and assist with complications.
+To earn an inpatient obstetric nursing certification, RNs need two years of experience and at least 2,000 specialized clinic hours.

 Cardiac care nurses treat heart patients of all ages in hospital coronary care units or at cardiac rehabilitation centers.
-They conduct patient health assessments, cardiac monitoring, and care for patients following heart procedures and surgery.
-RNs need at least two years of experience, 2,000 hours of clinical experience, and must pass an exam if they want to earn cardiac care nursing certification.
+They conduct patient health assessments, monitor cardiac equipment, and care for patients following heart procedures and surgery.
+RNs need at least two years of experience, 2,000 hours of clinical experience, and must pass an exam if they want to earn a cardiac care nursing certification.

-When patients need to be airlifted to a hospital emergency room, a flight/transport nurse provides lifesaving care enroute.
-An RN who wants to be a certified flight registered nurse must have three to five years of critical care experience and may need emergency medical technician certification before taking the exam.
+When patients need to be airlifted to a hospital emergency room, a flight/transport nurse provides lifesaving care en route.
+An RN who wants to be a certified flight registered nurse needs 3-5 years of critical care experience and may need emergency medical technician certification before taking the exam.

-Rehabilitation nurses work with patients living with physical disabilities or chronic illnesses, helping them adapt to their limitations and develop a new daily routine.
-RNs can get experience through an internship or entry-level position in a rehab facility.
+Rehabilitation nurses work with patients living with physical disabilities or chronic illnesses, helping them adapt to their limitations and develop new daily routines.
+RNs can gain experience through internships or entry-level positions in rehab facilities.
 After two years on the job, they can sit for the certified rehabilitation registered nurse exam.

-Radiology nurses take care of patients undergoing CT scans, ultrasounds, MRIs, or radiation treatment for cancer.
+Radiology nurses care for patients undergoing CT scans, ultrasounds, MRIs, or radiation treatments for cancer.
 RNs who log 2,000 hours in radiology and earn 30 continuing education hours can take the exam to become a certified radiology nurse.

 Finding Accredited Online Nursing Programs

-Nursing program accreditation ensures students receive a quality education that meets the industry’s and healthcare community's high standards.
+Nursing program accreditation ensures students receive a quality education that meets the industry and healthcare community's high standards.
 The accreditation process is equally rigorous for on-campus and online programs.

-Nursing programs can be regionally or nationally accredited.
+Nursing programs can be regionally or programmatically accredited.
 Two organizations award national nursing program accreditation: the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE).
-The ACEN awards accreditation to all nursing education programs, including doctoral, master's, bachelor's, and online associate degrees in nursing.
-Alternatively, the CCNE only accredits programs that offer doctoral, master's, and bachelor's degrees.
+The ACEN accredits all nursing education programs, including doctoral, master's, bachelor's, and online associate degrees in nursing, while the CCNE only accredits programs that offer doctoral, master's, and bachelor's degrees.

-When evaluating nursing schools, students should make sure both the schools and their ADN online programs are accredited.
-Attending a nationally-accredited school has many advantages; it enables students to qualify for federal financial aid, allows them to transfer credits to another nationally-accredited school to continue their education, and gives them an edge in the job market.
+When evaluating nursing schools, students should ensure that both the schools and their ADN online programs are accredited.
+Attending an accredited school has many advantages; it enables students to qualify for federal financial aid, allows them to transfer credits to other accredited schools, and gives learners an edge in the job market.

 How Do I Enroll in an Online ADN Program?

-Most associate in nursing online programs require high school graduates to have a minimum 2.0 GPA with four years of English, two years of math, and one year each of biology and chemistry.
+Most online associate in nursing programs require high school graduates to demonstrate a minimum 2.0 GPA with four years of English, two years of math, and one year each of biology and chemistry.
 In addition to submitting an application and official transcripts, prospective students may need to pass an entrance or placement exam.
-Schools often use the Test of Essential Academic Skills (TEAS), the Wonderlic Test, or the HESI Admission Assessment to gauge an individual's learning and problem-solving abilities.
+Schools often use the Test of Essential Academic Skills, the Wonderlic Test, or the HESI Admission Assessment to gauge an individual's learning and problem-solving abilities.